MorganKryze/ConsoleAppVisuals/docs/introduction/menus_management.md

 > [!NOTE]
 > If this part really raises your interest, feel free to notify me by [opening an issue](https://github.com/MorganKryze/ConsoleAppVisuals/issues) or [contact me by email](mailto:morgan@kodelab.fr).

+## Conclusion

+In this section, you learned how to create a menu using the `ScrollingMenu` element, collect their output, manage the output and navigate in an application.
+You also learned how to manage the menu status and value and how to navigate in a simple way.

+Now let's jump to the final section!